ZecureGaming/js-css-assessment/README.md

 Rizk Javascript and CSS Assessment
 ===========================
 Please solve the challenges described below and publish your results by forking this repository and making your own versions of the files in question.
-When your implementation is done, please create a pull request and we will review your code.
+When your implementation is done, please create a private gist or email us your work and we will review your code.

 CSS and HTML
 ---